 Often, site owners are faced with copying and other violations, they can’t even make a complaint to the fraudster.

-In a situation where an extremely small number of site and domain name owners register their verbal designation as a trademark, it becomes possible to illegally copy domains and other violation of the rights of their owners.
+In a situation where an extremely small number of site and domain name owners register their verbal designation as a trademark, it becomes possible to illegally copy domains and other violations of the rights of their owners.

 However, even if the domain name has not been separately registered as a trademark, the company will still be able to protect its rights.
-To date, there has already been some jurisprudence regarding the protection of the rights to a domain name (or a company name), therefore it is realistic to defend your right to personalization tools and prohibit their use in domain names in court.
+To date, there have already been some jurisprudence regarding the protection of the rights to a domain name (or a company name), therefore it is realistic to defend your right to personalization tools and prohibit their use in domain names in court.